Bourkekev/ms4-power-fitness-gym/README.md

  - General information about fetching data with Ajax and Django - https://www.brennantymrak.com/articles/fetching-data-with-ajax-and-django.html
  - Discovered you can pass a variable via JavaScript's Fetch from this [question on stack overflow](https://stackoverflow.com/questions/50983150/how-to-pass-a-variable-with-url-on-javascript-fetch-method)
  - jQuery AJAX Form submission - Referenced (this video)[https://www.youtube.com/watch?v=KgnPSmrQrXI&list=PLv8BNhFDiq8HyRRYhRsMZGU_ITu7KFhxe&index=7] and (jQuery Docs[https://api.jquery.com/jquery.ajax/])
+ - This (series of articles on Simple is Better than Complex)[https://simpleisbetterthancomplex.com/series/beginners-guide/1.11/] was useful for structuring how the message board would work, even though the series used Django 1.11, and he used multiple boards, whereas I only had 1 board.

 ### Content